benchristel/sindarin/lenition.md

 over time they changed to [.s d], [.s b], and [.s g].
 This process of change is often called _lenition_ or _soft mutation_.
 The same type of mutation occurs in the presence of the word [.s i].

+Soft mutation occurs in other places in the language too.
+These will be covered in later chapters.

 ## Soft Mutation of T, P, and C

 The _unvoiced plosives_ [.s T], [.s P], and [.s C] become voiced plosives [.s D], [.s B], [s.
 G].